JKornberg/Sickulator/README.md

 # Description
 The Sickulator is an agent-based simulator made to visually represent the spread of disease in a small city.
 The user is provided several configurable options to affect the outcome of the "sickulation".

+# Controls
+Arrow keys control the camera, and left-clicking on an agent or building provides a brief description.
+Selected agents are automatically followed by the camera.

 # References
 Kids Can Code - https://www.youtube.com/watch?v=3UxnelT9aCo&list=PLsk-HSGFjnaGQq7ybM8Lgkh5EMxUWPm2i